uniquecham/uniquecham.github.io/README.md

 - [Enhancement_artifact_pyramid_CS499 (1).cpp](https://raw.githubusercontent.com/uniquecham/uniquecham.github.io/main/Algorithm%20and%20Data%20Structure/Enhancement_artifact_pyramid_CS499%20(1).cpp)

-Artifact 2_CS 499 4-2 Milestone Three_ Enhancement Two_ Algorithms and Data Structure
-This is a demostration how I enhanced the origial artifact which was a solid red 3D stationary pyrmid and made it rotate and show different colors on each side using OpenGl and C++.

 ### Databases Enhancement

 [MongoDB Database Milestone](MongoDBDatabaseMilestoneCS499UniqueChambers.pdf)

 This artifact demonstrated my skills and abilities to display how to use  CRUD (Create, Read, Update, Delete) in MongoDB Compass.
 It will display how a record was created in the database "AAC", in the "animal" collection.
 The record was for a male dog name "Ace" that was black and white.
 The record was querried and located.
 It was updated to change his birthday, the the record was deleted.

 ## My GitHub Pages Website